Average Weather in Kashgar China

 Average Daily Incident Shortwave Solar Energy

-The topography within 2 miles of Kashgar contains only modest variations in elevation, with a maximum elevation change of 177 feet, and an average elevation above sea level of 4,245 feet.
-Within 10 miles contains large variations in elevation (2,037 feet).
-Within 50 miles contains extreme variations in elevation (10,105 feet).
+The topography within 2 miles of Kashgar contains only modest variations in elevation, with a maximum elevation change of 177 feet and an average elevation above sea level of 4,245 feet.
+Within 10 miles contains only modest variations in elevation (2,037 feet).
+Within 50 miles contains large variations in elevation (10,105 feet).

 The area within 2 miles of Kashgar is covered by artificial surfaces (55%) and cropland (40%), within 10 miles by cropland (62%) and bare soil (24%), and within 50 miles by bare soil (44%) and grassland (34%).

 This report illustrates the typical weather in Kashgar, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 There is only a single weather station, Kashgar Airport, in our network suitable to be used as a proxy for the historical temperature and dew point records of Kashgar.